cmda-bt/fe-course-19-20/week-6.md

 ## Homework

 * Continue working on job story.
-Make sure to finish HTML & CSS.
-Start working on the client side JavaScript Enhancement
+HTML & CSS should be done by now, start working on the client side JavaScript Enhancement

 [cover]: https://eloquentjavascript.net/img/chapter_picture_11.jpg